xandermar/foxtrot/portfolio.md

 permalink: /portfolio
 nav-link: 3
 ---
-Based on your resume, here's a **professional, bold, and visually structured “Portfolio” page** for your website (Xandermar.com), highlighting your expertise, project history, and specialties:

----

-## 🚀 Portfolio – Dan Gibson / Xandermar LLC
+## 🚀 Portfolio for Xandermar LLC

 **AI Architect · Drupal Expert · Scalable Web Solutions**

 ---

-### 💡 About Me
+### 💡 Snapshot

-With over 20 years in software development, I specialize in building intelligent, scalable, and secure platforms that merge the power of **Drupal**, **Angular**, and **AI-driven analytics**.
-I’ve architected systems for federal agencies, Fortune 500 companies, and high-security environments using modern DevOps, cloud-native strategies, and custom APIs.
+With over 20 years in software development, we specialize in building intelligent, scalable, and secure platforms that merge the power of **Drupal**, **Angular**, and **AI-driven analytics**.
+We’ve architected systems for federal agencies, Fortune 500 companies, and high-security environments using modern DevOps, cloud-native strategies, and custom APIs.

 ---